 This often causes people to try to force the clearing of their mind, rather than simply relaxing and letting their mind wander or zone out on its own.

 It’s a common belief that focusing during meditation is the actual goal, but really, meditation is designed to help you focus better after you meditate, rather than during the exercise.

 Meditation is not an escape from reality.
 You’re not an ostrich burying his head in the sand, avoiding the challenges life has thrown your way.

 You’re meditating because you seek to find focus, calm, and clarity in the midst of these challenges.
 Meditation is an opportunity to achieve clarity and focus, which helps you face your reality, rather than running from it.

 If you’re turning to meditation because you expect it to help you lose yourself and avoid your problems, you’re only setting yourself up for disappointment, and perhaps even more stress.

 Another common reason meditation may prove stressful for some is their choice of sitting position.

-While the ideal of meditation conjures images of someone sitting legs crossed, back straight, perfectly relaxed, this is not always an ideal, or even achievable, position for everyone.
+While the idea of meditation conjures images of someone sitting legs crossed, back straight, perfectly relaxed, this is not always an ideal or even achievable, position for everyone.

 If you’re attempting to force yourself into a specific position to meditate, you may want to consider dropping your stereotypes and simply finding a position that allows you to achieve your own most relaxed state.